rocicorp/replicache-sdk-flutter/README.md

 /path/to/diffs --db=/tmp/foo serve --enable-inject
 ```

-Then, in a third console, inject a snapshot into the diff server:
+Then, in a third console, inject a snapshot of your Client View into diff-server.

+The Client View must be key/value pairs, but the value part can be any valid JSON type.
+You decide the data you will need locally in your application.

 ```bash
 CLIENT_ID=<your-client-id-from-step-4>